Mozayik/shovel/doc/Statements.md

 # Assertions

-The `assertions` section is an array of assertions to make about the target host.
-It is run in order from top to bottom.
+The `statements` section is an array of `assert`'s and/or `action`'s to run on the target host.
+The statements execute in order from top to bottom.

 ## Arguments